How am I planning to get out of our family dinner rut? I’m going to use these meal planning apps to find new food.

-So, you’re suppose to be able to import recipes into your meal plan directly from popular websites.
+So, you’re supposed to be able to import recipes into your meal plan directly from popular websites.
 I assumed I would be able to use my wealth of recipes on Pinterest, but I was sadly mistaken.
 They mean popular recipe websites like Allrecipes.com, Eating Well, Serious Eats, Tasty Kitchen, and the likes.

 I didn’t have favorite recipes from these sites that I knew of immediately, which meant I was going to have to find new recipes or upload my own manually.

-Since I’m looking to save some time and get out of a rut, it’s important to me that my meal planning websites do all of this work for me.
-I would like new recipes and few selections to get me out of my meal planning rut.
+Since I’m looking to save some time and get out of a rut, it’s important to me that my meal planning apps do all of this work for me.
+I would like new recipes and a few selections to get me out of my meal planning rut.
 Which is why Pepperplate isn’t currently an option for my family, despite being free.

 Still, there are benefits to using Pepperplate, if this is something you’re interested in.